lmarcelli/minieuso_cpu/README.md

 1. Set up the CPU hardware with a keyboard, screen, USB connector and working ethernet connection

-2. Download and install the Debian i386 Standard Desktop, following the default options, onto the 32 GB flash storage of the CPU.
+2. Download and install the Debian i386 Standard Desktop from a bootable USB.
+Follow the default options and install onto the 32 GB flash storage of the CPU.
  * root password: minieusopass
  * user: minieusouser
  * user password: minieusopass